nv-legate/legate/docs/legate/source/api/changes/dev.rst

   tasks. ``None`` is currently the only allowed default value for stores.
 Users may use any of the supported "optional" type hint variants (``x | None``, ``Union[x, None]``, ``Optional[x]``) to inform the runtime that a store argument may be ``None``.
+- Add support for passing simple Legate Data Interface objects with a single, non-nullable store, as arguments to Python tasks

 .. rubric:: Types